 Slinkard and Brian Frost frequently represent clients on

 Guardianships and Conservatorships

-Michelle Miller is the primary attorney at the Firm that handles Guardianships and Conservatorships.
+Michelle Slinkard is the primary attorney at the Firm that handles Guardianships and Conservatorships.
 Her practice focuses on voluntary Guardianships and Conservatorships for children and adults.

 Since its inception, the Firm has afforded its clients the opportunity for representation before the Kansas Legislature.
 Normally, legislative representation is available only to clients of the Firm who utilize the Firm’s legal services in other practice areas.
 On selected occasions, however, the Firm has represented clients whose only interest is legislative representation of relatively narrow, limited interests.

 Currently, Bob Alderson is the member of the Firm whose

 practice includes significant lobbying activities.
 To